infinyon/fluvio-docs/news/this-week-in-fluvio-0056.md

 ---
 Big updates are on the verge of being released this week.
 Fluvio 0.10.14 is going to have some awesome updates!

-This week hase been great with our efforts aligning towards our next release.
+This week has been great with our efforts aligning towards our next release.

 BTW, we have been offering free data architecture reviews to data practitioners to help with planning data pipelines.
 We have talked to over 10 data engineers and architects in the last couple of weeks and these have been awesome.
 If you'd like to a have a conversation about your data pipelines and discuss problems, validate ideas - email me at drc@infinyon.com